-To this end, the agency's modification of the definition of 'PHR related entity' broadly encompasses entities that are not covered by HIPAA that interact with a PHR vendor by offering products or services via their or a vendor's website (or any online service) or by accessing identifiable health information in a PHR or sending identifiable information to a PHR.9 In explaining the proposed clarification, which was later adopted, the Commission identified 'remote blood pressure cuffs, connected blood glucose monitors, and fitness trackers as examples of internetconnected devices that could qualify as a PHR related entity when individuals sync them with a personal health record (e.g., a health app)'.10 sends information about food purchases to a diet/fitness app - such an entity would not be considered a PHR-related entity if the grocery delivery service does not access/send unsecured PHR identifiable health information in/to a personal health record.11 means [not includes] any online service, such as a website, mobile application, or internet-connected device that provides mechanisms to track diseases, health conditions, diagnoses or diagnostic testing, treatment, medications, vital signs, symptoms, bodily functions, fitness, fertility, sexual health, sleep, mental health, genetic information, diet, or that provides other health-related services or tools.12
+To this end, the agency's modification of the definition of 'PHR related entity' broadly encompasses entities that are not covered by HIPAA that interact with a PHR vendor by offering products or services via their or a vendor's website (or any online service) or by accessing identifiable health information in a PHR or sending identifiable information to a PHR.
+In explaining the proposed clarification, which was later adopted, the Commission identified 'remote blood pressure cuffs, connected blood glucose monitors, and fitness trackers as examples of internetconnected devices that could qualify as a PHR related entity when individuals sync them with a personal health record (e.g., a health app)'.

+However, this was contrasted with the example of a grocery delivery service that sends information about food purchases to a diet/fitness app - such an entity would not be considered a PHR-related entity if the grocery delivery service does not access/send unsecured PHR identifiable health information in/to a personal health record.